Moltis

 stream_modeno"edit_in_place"Streaming mode: "edit_in_place" or "off"

-stream_min_initial_charsno30Minimum characters before sending the first streamed message
+stream_min_initial_charsno30Minimum characters before sending the first temporary progress message

 Full Example